How much power does an RV AC use? A guide to RV air conditioners’ power usage

 How much power does an RV AC use

-For example, in the specifications label of this AC unit, you can see that the manufacturer specifies 63 Amps as the “Compressor’s LRA”.
+For example, if you take a second look at the nameplate of this AC unit, you can see that the manufacturer specifies “Compressor’s LRA” of 63 Amps.

 Now, as explained at the beginning of this article, the power usage (Watts) of the air conditioner is only one aspect of its electricity usage.
 An even more important aspect is the Energy Consumption of the unit, especially if you’re planning on running the RV AC on solar or on batteries.